wp-cli/handbook/commands/widget/move.md

 # wp widget move

-Move the position of a widget.
+Moves the position of a widget.

 Changes the order of a widget in its existing sidebar, or moves it to a new sidebar.